sguox002/leetcode/leetcode-all.md

 - backtracking to get the min transaction: skip duplicates.
 ->>

+<<-416	Partition Equal Subset Sum    		44.3%	Medium
+- dfs for k=2.
+- dp knapsack: choose or not choose
+->>

 <<-698	Partition to K Equal Sum Subsets    		45.3%	Medium
 backtracking: since the length is small, we can use bitmask to indicate which one is used.